The New You Will Require New Habits

 Choose habits that reduce self-betrayal and strengthen inner steadiness.

-A two-minute morning check-in:
+A morning check-in:

-What do I need today?
+“What do I need today?”

 A boundary habit:

-pause before saying yes
+Pause before saying yes.

 A nervous system habit: